frcsantos/3R-assist/docs/patterns.md

 - Domain logic does not import infrastructure (databases, HTTP clients, file system) directly.
 These are injected.
 - **Heuristic:** If a module is hard to unit test without a real database or network call, the boundary is wrong.

-> **3R Assist context:** The LLM client (Anthropic API) and the embedding model are infrastructure — they must be injected into the extraction and retrieval services, not imported directly.
+> **3R Assist context:** The LLM client (provider-agnostic `LLMAdapter`: llmcall / Ollama / stub) and the embedding model are infrastructure — they must be injected into the extraction and retrieval services, not imported directly.
 This keeps both testable with mocks.

 ---